 19. The Luxury Traveller

 Nothing less than a 5-star hotel is enough for this traveller.
 No matter where they go, luxury is a top priority.
 From personal cabs to classy restaurants, they like to do things in style (and of course, comfort).

 A fugitive of all that is mundane and familiar, these travellers are often quite lost.
 Whether they’re running away from boredom or heartbreak, guilt, failure, conflict, or themselves, they’re sure to be looking for some sort of escape at a faraway destination.

 A growing section, the solo traveller chooses to venture into the world alone, and on their own terms.
 Their trips may be planned to the last detail, or delightfully vague, but it doesn’t matter because they answer to no one but themselves.

 22. The Soul Searcher

 This one is quite different to the Escapee.
-They use travel as a means to find themselves or find some spiritual meaning to life.
+They use travel as a means to find themselves or find some spiritual meaning in life.
 Often travelling alone, they want holidays that teach them something, whether that is meditation or cookery.

 23. The Budget Tripper

 While they may want to travel everywhere, these travellers are constrained by tighter budgets.
 With the aim of saving money on their trips, they may prefer walking to cabs and hostels to hotels.